dojoengine/world-factory/README.md

 - `init_args`: Arguments passed to the contract’s `dojo_init`.
 - `writer_of_resources` / `owner_of_resources`: Extra granular permissions beyond the default namespace.
 You can ignore these if you are using `default_namespace_writer_all`.

+`FactoryConfigLibrary` lets you tailor per-library behavior:
+- `class_hash`: Declared class hash to register.
+- `name`: Name of the library.
+- `version`: Version of the library, without the prefix `v`.

 ### Setting the configuration
 If you want to test your config, you can use the `sozo inspect --output-factory` command to produce the serialized config string.

-1. Produce the serialized config string, either manually or via `sozo inspect --output-factory` (see [Dojo PR #3362](https://github.com/dojoengine/dojo/pull/3362)).
+1. Produce the serialized config string, either manually or via `sozo inspect --output-factory` (sozo 1.7.2+).
 You will want to run `sozo inspect` inside your project directory, and not the factory directory.
 2. Call the factory:
    ```bash
    sozo -P <PROFILE> execute factory set_config <VERSION> <...serialized config values...>